DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 ### Required Orientation / Training
-* Students must complete the online SoAD Fab Lab Orientation (link) before using the lab space.
+* Students must complete the SoAD Fab Lab Orientation before using the lab space for the first time.
+This can be done online online or in person on a walk-in basis.
+	* Students without a Lab Sticker must also receive lab training

 ### Timeline
 * Allow 3-5 days for your submission to be processed and printed; 5-7 days during busy periods.